-It’s crucial to clean and maintain your baitcasting reel for it to last longer and perform better.
-Regardless of how intensely (or rarely) you use your reel, you need to clean it regularly.
+It’s crucial to clean and maintain your baitcasting reel to last longer and perform better.
+Regardless of how intensely (or rarely) you use your reel, you must clean it regularly.
 And if you can’t afford to take it to the shop for regular cleaning, doing it at home is just as effective.

-However, you don’t just pour it in water and soap, there’s a proper way on how to clean a baitcasting reel at home.
+However, you don’t just pour it in water and soap.
+There’s a proper way to clean a baitcasting reel at home.
 If you’re wondering how to read on as I show you the procedure and tips to keep your baitcasting reel clean and in good condition.

 Table of Contents

-First, you need to prepare all the materials needed to clean your baitcasting reel, all of which you can find at home or in the supermarket.
+First, you must prepare all the materials needed for a clean baitcasting reel, all of which you can find at home or in the supermarket.
 Ready the following:

 - Warm Water